IABTechLab/uid2docs/docs/guides/integration-prebid.md

 For additional flexibility, UID2 also provides alternative methods for some of the features and complementary products, such as a JavaScript SDK.

+## UID2 User ID Submodule

+The Prebid UID2 module handles storing, providing, and optionally refreshing UID2 tokens.

+>**Important:** UID2 is not designed to be used where GDPR applies.
+The module checks the passed-in consent data, and does not operate if the `gdprApplies` flag is set to `true`.

 ## Generating the UID2 Token

 Depending on access to DII, there are two methods to generate UID2 tokens for use with Prebid.js, as shown in the following table.